Meiyappan21/osa-gallery/README.md

 ## 💡 Development Story

-This website was developed in just 4 days using AI tools like Claude, ChatGPT, and Bolt.new, with further updates implemented using Claude 3.7 Sonnet through Cursor.
+This website was initially developed in just 4 days using AI tools like Claude, ChatGPT, and Bolt.new, with further updates implemented using Claude 3.7 Sonnet through Cursor.
 The project demonstrates how modern AI tools can empower creators with limited programming experience to build functional web applications.

 ## 🔮 Future Plans